 Sunglasses

-Click & collect CNY in as little as 60 seconds*.
+Click & Collect Chinese Yuan (CNY) in as little as 60 seconds.*

-• Or visit a participating M&S store to buy Chinese Yuan.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy Chinese Yuan in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Chinese Yuan at a time that suits you.

 Chinese Yuan 1